allegroai/clearml-agent/README.md

 ## But ...
 K8S?
 We think Kubernetes is awesome.
 Combined with KubeFlow it is a robust solution for production-grade DevOps.
-However, we obsered that it can be a bit of an overkill as an R&D DL/ML solution.
+However, we observed that it can be a bit of an overkill as an R&D DL/ML solution.
 If you are considering K8S for your research, also consider that you will soon be managing **hundreds** of containers...

 In our experience, handling and building the pipelines, having to package every experiment in a docker, managing those hundreds (or more) containers and building pipelines on top of it all, is very complicated (also, it’s usually out of scope for the research team, and overwhelming even for the DevOps team).